Chracker24/Machine-Learning/Salary_Prediction/README.md

 # Salary Prediction Project
 ## Introduction
 This project showcases my first dive into Machine Learning starting with Linear Regression.
-This project contains a ML program that learns from a data file called "Salary_Data.csv" that contains Years of Experience and corresponding Salaries.
+This project contains a ML program "Machine1.py" that imports functions from "functions.py" that learns from a data file called "Salary_Data.csv" that contains Years of Experience and corresponding Salaries.
 And learns to predict Salary when a specific amount of Years of Experience is inputted by the user

 ## Folder Structure
 ```